f5devcentral/f5-big-iq-onboarding/README.md

     Notes:

     - It is not recommended to set ``discoveryip`` for deployment in AWS or Azure (the management IP address will be used automatically if not set).
+The 2nd NIC won't be used in this case.
-    - ``ansible_host`` in AWS and Azure should be the private IP address assigned to eth0
+    - ``ansible_host`` in AWS and Azure should be the private IP address assigned to eth0 (**DO NOT** use the public IP)

 5. Build the Ansible docker images containing the F5 Ansible Galaxy roles.